boto/boto3/README.rst

 Notices
 -------

-One 2026-04-29, suport for Python 3.9 will end for Boto3.
+On 2026-04-29, support for Python 3.9 will end for Boto3.
 This follows the Python Software Foundation `end of support <https://peps.python.org/pep-0596/#lifespan>`__ for the runtime which occurred on 2025-10-31.
 For more information, see this `blog post <https://aws.amazon.com/blogs/developer/python-support-policy-updates-for-aws-sdks-and-tools/>`__.